svenbolte/wp-print/readme.txt

 * Default: print_link('', '')
 * Alternatively, you can set the text in 'WP-Admin -> Settings -> Print'.
 * If you DO NOT want the print link to appear in every post/page, DO NOT use the code above.
 Just type in <strong>[print_link]</strong> into the selected post/page content and it will embed the print link into that post/page only.
+* You may also add /print to the URL to see the print-friendly version
+* Alternately add url parameters: ?print=1 for print and &pdfoutput=1 for last 20 posts newspaper or pdfoutput=2 for current post as pdf

 ### Build Status
 [![Build Status](https://travis-ci.org/lesterchan/wp-print.svg?branch=master)](https://travis-ci.org/lesterchan/wp-print)